 - Get still and breathe deeply until you can hear your own heartbeat clearly.
-You don’t have to forcefully listen, as the sound will simply meet you where you are; your heartbeat will slowly merge into your conscious awareness.
-Once you’re still enough to hear it, move the next step.
+You don’t have to forcefully listen, as the sound will simply meet you where you are.
+Your heartbeat will slowly merge into your conscious awareness.
+Once you’re still enough to hear it, move to the next step.

-- Ask yourself: “What ‘is,’ that I am in resistance to?”
+- Now, ask yourself to explore the what is that you are in resistance to.
 Move away from the urge to ask why you are in resistance, as it’s not relevant.
-What you need to bring into your awareness is ‘What is.’
+Instead, simply bring into your awareness what is.
 Once you feel this is clear, move to the next step.

-- Gently, tell yourself: “I’m willing and able to accept what is.
+- Gently tell yourself: “I’m willing and able to accept what is.
 It does not define me or control me.”
-Repeat this silently to yourself until you feel the resistance leave your awareness (stick with the mantra and actively elect to let go of time, stay in harmony with the phrase until you’re in an honest state of release).
+Repeat this silently to yourself until you feel the resistance leaving your awareness.
+Stick with the mantra and actively elect to let go of time while staying in harmony with the phrase until you’re in an honest state of release.